Brainy insights help in becoming a better public speaker as well as in getting a better message to the audience.

 Unity of mind and brain (body)

-which is at the same time the unity between conscious and nonconscious mental processing.
+is at the same time the unity between conscious and nonconscious mental processing.
 The latter two happen in the same parts of the brain, consciousness emerging from the nonconscious.
 Thus: in order to change people, you need to change their nonconscious.
 Thus: you need to be growth-minded.

 Any truly responsible speaker is growth-minded.